RSE-Sheffield/RateSetter-SteerSuite/README.md

 Running Steersuite with navigation
 -------

-Add `-module navmesh` to the launch commands to include navmesh module.
+Add `-module navmesh` to the launch commands to include navmesh module, and set the `planningDomain:planner` to `navmeshDomain` within the config file